Is your Cadillac battery light on? Are you getting “Battery not charging” on your dashboard (DIC)?

 When the battery light stays on or flashes on a Cadillac dashboard, the charging system is not working properly, and the vehicle may turn off unexpectedly.

 The first step in troubleshooting Cadillac battery problems is checking the DIC’s battery voltage by pressing the vehicle information button until the Battery Voltage is displayed.

 If the battery voltage is below this range, allow the battery to charge by letting the car idle.
-If your Cadillac battery is old or not holding a charge, you need to replace it.
+If your Cadillac battery is old or uncharged, you need to replace it.

 If the message or battery light stays on, you must test the charging system, including the battery and alternator.
 This test can be performed by your Cadillac dealer, auto mechanic, or yourself if you have the right tool.

 Below, you will find instructions on how to test the Cadillac battery and charging system yourself.

 - The Cadillac battery light stays on

 - The alternator won’t charge the battery

 - The car keeps dying or won’t start.

 - Cadillac keeps dying after a few minutes.